TimVincii/Crossbow-Enchants/README.md

 FlameEnabled = true
 #A toggle for the functionality of the Infinity enchantment on the crossbow.
 InfinityEnabled = true
+#A toggle for the functionality of the Looting enchantment on crossbows and bows.
+LootingEnabled = true
 #A toggle for the functionality of the Power enchantment on the crossbow.
 PowerEnabled = true
 #A toggle for the functionality of the Punch enchantment on the crossbow.